Home > QRC Blog > The Ultimate HVAC Preventive Maintenance Checklist

 This process doesn’t have to be complicated.
 By breaking it down into three core steps—scheduling, training, and documenting—you can build a sustainable program that keeps your HVAC systems in top condition.
 A well-executed plan not only prevents unexpected breakdowns but also helps you manage your facility more efficiently, extending the life of your equipment and improving energy efficiency.
 If you find the process overwhelming, remember that professional service maintenance programs are always an option to handle everything for you.
 But if you’re ready to manage it in-house, let’s walk through how to get started.

-Set Up Your Maintenance Calendar
+Build Your Annual Maintenance Calendar

 The first step is to transfer all the tasks from your checklist onto a calendar.
 Your Excel template is perfect for this.
 Map out your entire year, plotting all the monthly, quarterly, and annual maintenance tasks you need to complete.
 Assign specific dates or weeks for each activity to create a clear and predictable schedule.
 This simple act of scheduling turns a list of good intentions into a concrete action plan.
 It ensures that critical tasks, like changing filters or cleaning coils, don’t get overlooked during busy periods.
 A well-organized calendar is your best defense against preventable equipment failures.